-- i.
-Include the Former Resident Notification Form 2011-5 when sending the resident their security deposit disposition. - ii.
+- 1. Include the Former Resident Notification Form 2011-5 when sending the resident their security deposit disposition. - 2.
 Send to CHFA a copy of the Security Deposit Disposition, Former Resident Notification (CHFA Form 2011-5), and signed and dated copy(s) of the HUD Form 52675 (Debts Owed Form) for all adult household members with the End of participation report.

-All reports are due to CHFA within thirty (30) days of the end of participation date.
+All reports are due to CHFA within 30 days of the end of participation date.

-b.
-Debts Owed Reporting
+B. Debts Owed Reporting